 Over the past decade, private markets have made meaningful progress toward transparency.
 Improved reporting standards and more consistent data disclosure have helped Limited Partners (LPs) become better informed about the funds they invest in.

-At the same time, fundraising headwinds have shifted negotiating power, with General Partners (GPs) increasingly making concessions on fees and terms to meet their targets—an encouraging trend, as noted in Preqin’s most recent Investor Survey.
+At the same time, fundraising headwinds have shifted negotiating power, with General Partners (GPs) increasingly making concessions on fees and terms to meet their targets—an encouraging trend, as noted in Preqin’s Investor Survey (November 2024).

 But even as institutional investors begin to benefit from more favorable fund terms, and better disclosure of fee data in the ongoing reporting, a fundamental challenge remains: more data doesn’t always lead to increased confidence and clarity in fund charges.